TV vs Monitor – Which One Should I Pick?

 Answer:

-Monitors usually have lower input lag, higher refresh rates and faster response time than TVs, which make them a better choice for gaming (there are exceptions, such as OLED TVs).
+Monitors usually have lower input lag, higher refresh rates and faster response time than TVs, which make them a better choice for gaming.

 On the other side, TVs are larger and more affordable, so they are fantastic for watching movies and TV shows, as well as console gaming.